-In our large exploration room, visitors discover over 75 interactive stations, spectacular « science shows » and daily workshops allowing them to observe and interact with the wonders of our world.
+In our large exploration room, visitors discover up to 100 interactive stations, spectacular « science shows » and daily workshops allowing them to observe and interact with the wonders of our world.

 Whether it is to lift a car with one hand, play a game of Table football with a robot, melt steel in seconds or participate in a scientific cooking workshop, amazement and enthusiasm are guaranteed!

 Science and technology are often approached in a way that is too abstract or too academic.
 This is why we have made it our mission to present these topics in a way that is clear and accessible to the general public.

 We put theory into practice through a fun and interactive approach that appeals to audiences of all ages.

 In this sense, our scientific mediators constantly strive to optimize and renew the offered experiences, science shows and workshops.

 The Luxembourg Science Center is open to the public every day and actively collaborates with schools & universities in Luxembourg and in the greater region.

 Indeed, mediators and teachers have access to a collection of tools and exceptional experimental stations that make it possible to make the subjects studied in class more concrete.
 Valuable tools and facilities that educational institutions often do not have at their disposal on their premises.